Invogue01/generate-team-profile/README.md

 ## Project

  Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+## How to use

+1. Please clone repo onto your machine
+2. Change into cloned folder in terminal type: `cd generate-team-profile`
+3. In terminal type: `npm install` to install all dependencies
+4. To run test type in terminal: `npm run test`
+5. To run entire application in terminal type: `npm run start`

 ## User Story